 The basic processing directions for making either product are the same.
 Only the seasoning is different.
-Beef is suggested, but any meat can be used.
+We suggest beef, but you can use any meat.
 Pork, or any meat that may contain trichinae, should be heated until the internal temperature is at least 160°F (71°C).

-Lean meat, such as beef bottom round or top round, is preferable because fatty meat processed into jerky turns rancid quickly.
+Choose lean meat, such as beef bottom round or top round, because fatty meat processed into jerky turns rancid quickly.
 Keep in mind that there will be a 40% to 50% weight loss when making jerky.
-Ten pounds (4.5 kg) of raw meat will become 5 to 6 pounds (2.25 to 2.75 kg)
+Ten pounds (4.5 kg) of raw meat will become 5 to 6 pounds (2.25 to 2.75 kg) of jerky.

 The following jerky seasoning formulas are not true marinades, and they are not true brines either.
 They are somewhere in-between.
-Nevertheless, these cures work very well for jerky, and they can be used as models to make countless other jerky seasoning formulas.
+Nevertheless, these cures work very well for jerky, and you can use them as models to make countless other jerky seasoning formulas.